The Great Barrier Reef

 One of Australia's first World Heritage Areas, the Great Barrier Reef is the largest coral reef ecosystem and is probably the best-known marine protected area in the world.

-Australia is undertaking a comprehensive strategic assessment of the Great Barrier Reef World Heritage Area and adjacent coastal zone.
+Australia has undertaken a comprehensive strategic assessment of the Great Barrier Reef World Heritage Area and adjacent coastal zone.

 Managing and protecting the Reef